-Note: The vxrvq makeprimary and vxrvq makesecondary commands can be used to perform planned migration to interchange the roles when the Primary and Secondary are connected.
+Note: The vxrvg makeprimary and vxrvg makesecondary commands can be used to perform planned migration to interchange the roles when the Primary and Secondary are connected.
 The outcome of this is similar to what the vxrds migrate command does.
-Symantec also recommends that you first use the vxrvq makesecondary command on the current Primary before using the vxrvq makeprimary command on the Secondary.
+Veritas also recommends that you first use the vxrvg makesecondary command on the current Primary before using the vxrvg makeprimary command on the Secondary.
 Doing it in reverse order makes the volumes writable on both hosts for a short while in between, and can result in data corruption.